What Was the Gold Rate in 2012?

 Reality is setting in.
 The latest jobs data reveal a bleak economic picture.
 Word on the Street is that the Fed is readying its digital printing presses to try to prevent the economy from teetering into recession.

-This is Seth Van Brocklin, Contributing Editor to Independent Living.
-I've been asked to write this Special Edition of Precious Metals Market Update in light of Friday's pivotal market action.
+This is Seth Van Brocklin, Contributing Editor to Independent Living News.
+I've been asked to write this Special Edition of the Money Metals News Service in light of Friday's pivotal market action.

 Silver's Strength Not Enough to Clear Resistance